Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Introduction

 \section{Introduction}

-With the development of high-performance computing, we can train deep networks to achieve various tasks well \cite{ImageNet09,DBLP:conf/nips/SongCWSS19,DBLP:conf/aaai/JingLDWDSW20,DBLP:conf/cvpr/SongCYWSMS20,liu2020learning}.
+With the development of high-performance computing, we can train deep networks to achieve various tasks well \citep{ImageNet09,liu2015classification,DBLP:conf/nips/SongCWSS19,DBLP:conf/aaai/JingLDWDSW20,DBLP:conf/cvpr/SongCYWSMS20,liu2020learning,han2020sigua,xia2020part}.
 However, the trained networks can only recognize the classes seen in the training set (i.e., known/seen classes), and cannot identify and cluster novel classes (i.e., unseen classes) like human beings.
 A prime example is that human can easily tell a novel animal category (e.g., okapi) after learning a few seen animal categories (e.g., horse and dog).
 Namely, human can effortlessly \emph{discover (cluster) novel categories} of animals.
-Inspired by this fact, previous works formulated a novel problem called \emph{learning to discover novel classes} (L2DNC) \cite{DBLP:conf/iclr/HsuLK18}, where we train a clustering model using \emph{plenty of} unlabeled novel-class and labeled known-class data.
+Inspired by this fact, previous works formulated a novel problem called \emph{novel class discovery} (NCD) \citep{DBLP:conf/iclr/HsuLK18,DBLP:conf/iccv/HanVZ19}, where we train a clustering model using \emph{plenty of} unlabeled novel-class and labeled known-class data.

-However, there exists two issues in L2DNC: L2DNC might not be a theoretically solvable problem.
+However, if NCD is labeling in causality ($X\to Y$), there exists two issues: NCD might not be a theoretically solvable problem.
 For example, if novel classes are completely different from known classes, then it is unrealistic to use the known classes (like animals) to help precisely cluster novel classes (like cars, Figure~\ref{fig1_labeling}).
-Moreover, L2DNC might not be a realistic problem in some scenarios where novel classes might only be seen once or twice.
-This does not satisfy the assumptions considered in existing L2DNC methods.
-These issues naturally motivate us to find out when L2DNC can be theoretically solved and what assumptions are considered behind L2DNC.
+Moreover, NCD might not be a realistic problem in some scenarios where novel classes might only be seen once or twice.
+This does not satisfy the assumptions considered in existing NCD methods.
+These issues naturally motivate us to find out when NCD can be theoretically solved and what assumptions are considered behind NCD.